High-dimensional dynamics in low-dimensional networks: General conditions for low-rank suppression and high-dimensional dynamics

 This is an extension of the example from Figure~\ref{F1} to rank $r=2$.
 In this case, $P$ is diagonal with $P_{kk}=-1$ (Figure~\ref{F3}b) so all singular values of $P$ are $\sigma_P=1$ and the network produces high-dimensional dynamics (Figure~\ref{F3}c).
 Like the example from Figure~\ref{F1}, $W_0$ has eigenvalues with large, negative real part (Figure~\ref{F3}d).
 In this example, $W_0$ is both normal and symmetric.
 Results are similar when $W_0$ is normal and asymmetric (obtained, for example, by applying a rotation to $V$ in $r=2$ dimensions) except the conclusion $|P_{kk}|=1$ only holds when the non-zero eigenvalues of $W_0$ are real, which is necessarily the case when the $\sigma_k$ are distinct.

 High-dimensional dynamics do not require that $W_0$ is normal.
 Instead, it is sufficient that $U$ and $V$ share a column space, $\textrm{col}(U)=\textrm{col}(V)$.
 Low-rank matrices, $W_0=U\Sigma V^T$, for which $U$ and $V$ share a column space are called EP matrices~\cite{schwerdtfeger1950introduction}.
+The term ``EP'' is sometimes said to refer to ``equal projectors''

 All normal matrices are EP, but an EP matrix is not necessarily normal.
-If $W_0$ is an EP matrix, then $\sigma_P=1$ for all singular values of $P$, so the condition in Claim~\ref{ClaimLDD} is satisfied.
+If $W_0$ is an EP matrix, then $\sigma_P=1$ for all singular values of $P$, so the condition in Claim~1 is satisfied.

 An example of a non-normal, EP matrix, $W_0$, is given by taking

 The resulting matrix $W_0=U\Sigma V^T$ is highly non-normal because $\vvec u_1\cdot \vvec v_1=\vvec u_2\cdot \vvec v_2=0$.
 For this example, $P$ is zero along the diagonal (Figure~\ref{F3}e), but all singular values of $P$ are $\sigma_P=1$, so the network still produces high-dimensional dynamics (Figure~\ref{F3}f).
 Note that $W$ does not have any eigenvalues with large, negative real part (Figure~\ref{F3}g).
 Hence, this example combined with the previous example (Figure~\ref{F3}b--d) show that high-dimensional dynamics can arise in the presence or absence of eigenvalues with large, negative real part.